miyako/wak-tutorial-2014-12-12/README.md

 }
 ```

-i.e. Execute the restring query of the derived 1 class,
-and create a restricted collection by following the relation.
+i.e. Execute the restring query on the extended 1 class and create a restricted collection by following the relation path.

 But this is **WRONG**!!!